Thai Turkey Lettuce Wraps with Creamy Ginger Tahini Sauce

 - Turn them into turkey taco wraps by using tortillas instead of lettuce.

-- Serve the ground turkey filling on top of some rice.
+- Serve the ground turkey filling over rice.

 No matter how you choose to serve these turkey lettuce wraps, they’re delicious!